Twisting in Hamiltonian Flows and Perfect Fluids: Introduction

-\begin{namedthm2}{Results on inviscid fluids}{\rm [Informal Statement]} Open sets of solutions close to shearing stable steady states of the two-dimensional Euler equation on annular domains exhibit: \begin{enumerate} \item {\bf Infinite Lagrangian complexity and Aging (Theorem \ref{agethm}):} The distance between the initial particle configuration and the particle configuration at time $t$ diverges linearly as $|t|\rightarrow\infty$.
-The amount of energy required to undo the twisting grows linearly in time. \item {\bf Filamentation, spiraling, and wandering (Theorems \ref{gengrowth} and \ref{wanderingthm}):} Level sets of the vorticity filament and spiral infinitely as $t\rightarrow\infty.$ Nearby neighborhoods wander in $L^\infty.$ \item {\bf Finite or infinite time blowup for SQG on $\mathbb{T}^2$ (Theorem \ref{sqgthm}):} We give examples of initial data for which smooth solutions to the SQG equation display either infinite time vorticity gradient growth, or a finite time singularity. \item {\bf Unbounded Perimeter growth for vortex patches (Theorem \ref{thm:patch}):} We give examples of a smooth vortex patch on $\mathbb{R}^2$ whose perimeter grows at least linearly in time. \end{enumerate} \end{namedthm2}
+As an application of our stability results for general 2d Hamiltonian flows, we establish some qualitative forms of stability for the 2d Euler equations that are Lagrangian in nature.
+We prove: \begin{namedthm2}{Results on inviscid fluids}{\rm [Informal Statement]} Open sets of solutions of the two-dimensional Euler equation on annular domains close to Eulerian stable equilibria which induce some differential rotation (shearing) between particles exhibit: \begin{enumerate} \item {\bf ``Aging" of the flow (Theorem \ref{agethm}):} The distance between the initial particle configuration and the particle configuration at time $t$ diverges linearly as $|t|\rightarrow\infty$.
+The amount of energy required to undo the twisting grows linearly in time. \item {\bf Filamentation, spiraling, and wandering (Theorems \ref{gengrowth} and \ref{wanderingthm}):} Level sets of the vorticity filament and spiral infinitely as $t\rightarrow\infty.$ Nearby neighborhoods wander in $L^\infty.$ \item {\bf Infinite time blowup for SQG on $\mathbb{T}^2$ (Theorem \ref{sqgthm}):} We exhibit smooth solutions of the SQG equation that display unbounded gradient growth. \item {\bf Unbounded Perimeter growth for vortex patches (Theorem \ref{thm:patch}):} We give examples of a smooth vortex patch on $\mathbb{R}^2$ whose perimeter grows at least linearly in time. \end{enumerate} \end{namedthm2}

 The mechanism we identify for loss of smoothness and wandering is greatly influenced by the work of Nadirashvili \cite{N}.
+There, an analogue of point 2 above was established in a more restrictive setting by crucially using the invariance of the boundaries of the fluid domain.
 In essence, our work justifies that one can replace Nadirashvili’s fixed annulus by a topological time-dependent annulus constrained by two levels of an appropriate stream function, and this is at the heart of all our results.
 Points 1 and 2 of our main results validate a conjecture of Yudovich \cite{Y1,Y2} on unbounded growth of solutions to the Euler equation nearby stable steady states.
 Concerning points 3 and 4, no rigorous all-time results were previously available; see, respectively, \cite{HeKiselev, KN} and \cite{CJ, EJSVPII, D, MMZ}.

-The key to all these results is a stability theorem for Hamiltonian flows, informally stated as: